a-wai/amp-switcher/README.md

 Finally, the PCB is split in blocks of 2 relays, with oblong holes in the board so it can easily be broken to only keep the needed number of I/Os.
 This allows the same design to be used in projects of different sizes.
+Of course, you can avoid wasting material by using the properly-sized PCB: we provide design and Gerber files for variants with 2, 4, 6 or 8 relays.

 ![](img/relays-bare-pcb.png)